-The AVR 70 is a full featured A/V receiver, incorporating a wide variety of listening options.
-In addition to standard Dolby® Pro LogicTM processing, the AVR 70 uses Digital Signal processing to provide other surround modes.
+The AVR80/II is a full featured AV receiver, incorporating a wide variety of listening options.
+In addition to standard Dolby® Pro LogicTM processing, the AVR80/II uses Twin Digital Signal Processors to provide Home THX® Cinema and five other surround modes.
+Expansion capability enables upgrades to 5.1 digital audio systems such as AC-3TM through the use of an optional external adapter.

-A total of five audio/video inputs, some with both composite and "S" video, as well as three additional audio only inputs are selected through a learning remote control and an easy to read front panel display or on screen graphics through a TV monitor.
+A total of five audio/video inputs, each with both composite and "S" video, as well as three additional audio only inputs are selected through a learning remote control and an easy to read front panel display or on screen graphics through a TV monitor.
+Dubbing and tape outputs are available, and multiroom operation is available with independent source and volume selection.

-The AVR 70's powerful amplifier uses traditional Harman Kardon High Current design philosophies to meet the wide dynamic range of any program selection.
+The AVR80/I's powerful amplifier uses traditional Harman Kardon High Current design philosophies to meet the wide dynamic range of any program selection.
+For the audio purist, the AVR80/I may be connected directly to the digital output of an LD player, avoiding excessive D/A conversion steps.

 Harman Kardon invented the high fidelity receiver over forty years ago.
-With state of the art circuitry and time honored circuit designs, the AVR 70 is one of the finest receivers ever offered by Harman Kardon.
+With state of the art circuitry and time honored circuit designs, the AVR80II is undoubtedly the finest receiver ever offered by Harman Kardon.

-- Digital Signal processing for precise surround decoding - Dolby ProLogic, Dolby 3 Stereo and three other surround modes - On screen menu displays - Learning remote control - Composite and "S" video switching - Preamp output for ALL channels permits ease of expansion - "TV Auto" function simplifies remote operation of the AVR70 and a TV set
+- Twin DSP processors for precise surround decoding

+- Dolby ProLogic, Home THX Cinema, Dolby 3 Stereo and three other surround modes

+- On screen menu displays

+- Learning remote control

+- Composite and "S" video switching

+- Complete Multiroom control

+- Direct Digital Input from LD

+- Preamp output/Amplifier input of ALL channels permits ease of expansion

+- Six Channel Direct inputs for use with external discrete digital audio adapters